-While cloud email services offer remote workers a tremendous degree of flexibility, there is one caveat that should be taken into account: with no Internet, there is no email service - external or internal.
+While cloud email services offer remote workers a tremendous degree of flexibility, one caveat should be taken into account: With no Internet, there is no email service - external or internal.
 In contrast, an on-premises email server allows employees to send and receive emails within a company’s local area network (LAN) when Internet services are down.

-In this increasingly digital environment, there are trade-offs to operating a business efficiently and securely that must be carefully evaluated.
-With the recent - and likely permanent - increase in remote workers, email has become more essential than ever for business communications and collaborative efforts.
-Cloud email offers some key benefits for businesses - namely, flexibility and convenience; however, these advantages are accompanied by some significant drawbacks - security being arguably the biggest concern.
+In this increasingly digital environment, trade-offs to operating a business efficiently and securely must be carefully evaluated.
+With the recent, and likely permanent, increase in remote workers, email has become more important than ever for business communications and collaborative efforts.
+Cloud email offers some key benefits for businesses, namely, flexibility and convenience.
+However, these advantages are accompanied by some significant drawbacks, security being arguably the biggest concern.

-That being said, it is possible, simple and affordable to reap the benefits of cloud email while ensuring that users and critical data remain secure by implementing layered supplementary cloud email security defenses accompanied by expert managed services.
-Having a comprehensive, proactive supplementary solution in place can bolster built-in cloud email security defenses, filling the voids in existing protection that leave critical business assets vulnerable to attack.
-By selecting fully-managed supplementary cloud email security services, businesses eliminate the need for a full-time IT staff, as their email security provider will assume this burden.
-Thus, choosing a reputable, caring provider is of utmost importance, as they will oversee the configuration, management and maintenance of the client’s email infrastructure and the security of the client’s business as a whole.
+That being said, it is possible, simple, and affordable to reap the benefits of cloud email while ensuring that users and critical data remain secure by implementing comprehensive cloud email security defenses accompanied by expert, fully-managed vCISO services.
+A reputable third-party cloud email security solution can bolster built-in cloud email security defenses, filling the voids in existing protection that leave critical business assets vulnerable to attack.
+By selecting fully-managed cloud email security services, businesses eliminate the need for a full-time IT staff, as their email security provider will assume this burden.
+Thus, choosing a reputable, caring provider is of utmost importance, as they will oversee the configuration, management, and maintenance of the client’s email infrastructure and the security of the client’s business.